tclvisais a standard Tcl extension providing a binding

 an empty list.

-VI_ERROR_INV_RSRC_NAME
+VI_ERROR_INV_RSRC_NAME and

-errors returned by
+VI_ERROR_RSRC_NFOUND errors returned by

-are suppressed by visa::parse-rsrc
+viParseRsrc are suppressed by visa::parse-rsrc

 command.

-One can use visa::last-error
+One can use visa::last-error command to

 determine the exact status of the last VISA operation.
 This command